 4. Optimize on-page SEO to rank on search engines

-Another straightforward content promotion tactic is optimizing your content for search engines.
-This is mainly about nailing the on-page SEO requirements to bag higher search rankings and boost the organic traffic coming to your blog.
+Optimizing on-page SEO requirements is key to achieving higher search rankings and boosting the organic traffic coming to your blog.

 Here are a few key factors to consider for getting more on-page SEO traffic:

 - Choose high-volume or high-intent keywords relevant to your niche and buyers

 - Add keyword-optimized meta title, description, and page headers